Manta-Network/docs/docs/guides/DolphinPay.md

 ### Convert Public Assets to Private Assets

-   Select the public address you are sending from, the token you are sending, and the amount you want to send to your ZkAddress.
+   Select the public address you are sending from, the token you are sending, and the amount you want to send to your zkAddress.
 Press "To Private" to submit:

    <div style={{textAlign: 'center'}}>
     <img alt="to_private" src="/img/guides/to_private.png" width="50%"/>